 NetStat.
 Included with Windows.
 Run 'netstat -ano' for a list of active TCP/IP connections and listening ports, including PIDs of the processes using them.
 Valuable in diagnosing networking issues.

 There are plenty other useful utilities that can be found both already present in Windows or among the Windows Support Tools (available for installation as a Windows feature) or Resource Kit Tools (separate download for Windows Server 2003).

-- Microsoft's Command-Line Reference A-Z documents the command-line utilities available in the latest versions of Windows.
+- Microsoft's Command-Line Reference documents the command-line utilities available in the latest versions of Windows.

 - Instructions for writing Windows batch files (command line shell scripts executed by Cmd.exe), a useful skill for any Windows server administrator - particularly when managing machines remotely via SSH and SFTP.